Money-Saving Hacks: Common Monthly Expenses List and How to Cut Back

 Smart thermostats are a solid way to control your energy usage.
 The Nest Thermostat, for example, saves 10% on heating and 15% on cooling on average.
 You’ll need to pay money upfront for these units, but they could cover their own cost with savings in the long run.

 Additionally, you can make efforts to conserve water.
-Turn off the sink when you’re brushing your teeth.
-Avoid leaving the water running before you get in the shower.
+Turn off the sink when you’re brushing your teeth and avoid leaving the water running before you get in the shower.
 If you tend to take long showers, set a timer for yourself to keep things moving.

-Also, think about how much television you watch.
-Consider cancelling your cable service and signing up for a streaming service instead.
+It’s important to consider how much television you watch as well.
+Consider canceling your cable service and signing up for a streaming service instead.
 If you’re signed up for multiple streaming services, pick one or two that you watch frequently and cancel the rest.

 Finally, check to see if there is an annual purchase option for your subscription services.
 It’s sometimes cheaper to pay for a year upfront than to pay month to month.

 Another great tip to cut down on your monthly expenses is limiting how much you eat out.
-Even if you only eat out for lunch once per week, you’re still spending roughly $60 per month, assuming a $15 lunch.
+Even if you only eat out for lunch once per week, you’re still spending roughly $60 per month, assuming your lunch costs $15.
 This doesn’t include things like daily cups of coffee or dinners out on the weekends.

 Instead of eating out, try meal prepping instead.
 When you go grocery shopping, buy enough food to make meals for the week.
 Take time at the beginning of the week to prepare or cook all of your food.
 By doing so, you won't find yourself opening the fridge and wondering what you're going to eat the next day.

 If you’re trying to get ahold of your monthly credit card debt expenses, consider Tally†.
-Tally is a credit card payoff app that can help you better manage your personal finances.
+Tally is a credit card payoff app designed to help you pay down debt quickly and efficiently with a lower-interest line of credit.
+By paying off your credit card debt, you may find that you have extra money in your monthly budget to put toward other financial goals.

 †To get the benefits of a Tally line of credit, you must qualify for and accept a Tally line of credit.
 The APR (which is the same as your interest rate) will be between 7.90% and 29.99% per year and will be based on your credit history.
 The APR will vary with the market based on the Prime Rate.
 Annual fees range from $0 - $300.